sandstorm-io/sandstorm/docs/developing/raw-pure-client-apps.md

 ## Caveat: Collaboration

-The down side of pure-client apps is that they are hard to make collaborative.
+The downside of pure-client apps is that they are hard to make collaborative.
 If multiple users open a file at once, they will likely clobber each other's changes.
 Once your app is on Sandstorm, you may want to consider extending it for collaboration by implementing a